KChuChew/SortKek/README.md

 # SortKek
-Writing and timing sorting algorithms because why not
+Writing and timing sorting algorithms because why not.

+I'm only testing for integer sorting for reasons.